Hand Sourced

 Kim and Bryan on Grassland Poultry farm

-Kim & Bryan Kiss: Raising Grassland Sommerlad Heritage Poultry to Perfection
+Kim & Bryan Kiss: The Original Grassland Sommerlad Heritage Chicken

-What pasture raised means to us - or in our case, raised on open wood lands.
-There is a lot of different messaging and terms thrown about when discussing chicken farming, and we find that it can be confusing for the consumer to work out what ...
+We sat with Kim and Bryan to ask them to dish the dirt on what makes their poultry so darned good.
+What pasture raised means to us - or in our case, raised on open woodlands.
+There is a lot of different messaging and terms thrown about when ...
 READ MORE...

 • 1